-- Click OK to save changes.
+- Click OK to save the changes made.

 If you are getting this error in some other browser, be sure that the browser is allowed to connect to the Internet.

-Solution 9 – Disable your antivirus
+9. Disable your antivirus

-To fix this problem, you need to temporary disable your antivirus and check if the problem still persists.
-If disabling your antivirus solves the issue, it means that certain security setting is blocking your browser.
+To fix this problem, you need to temporarily disable your antivirus and check if the problem still persists.
+If disabling your antivirus solves the issue, it means that a certain security setting is blocking your browser.

 Another tool that can cause this error to appear is Spyware Doctor, so if you have this tool installed we advise you to remove it and check if that solves the problem.

-Solution 10 – Check third-party applications
+10. Check third-party applications

 Apparently, if you install this tool you need to run it all the time if you want to access the Internet.
 To do that, simply enable the option for automatic startup in Privoxy and check if the problem is resolved.

-Solution 11 – Run Chrome as administrator
+11. Run Chrome as administrator

 - Click Apply and OK.

+If running Chrome as the administrator fixes the issue, you’ll have to run Chrome as an administrator every time.
 After doing so, Chrome will run with administrative privileges whenever you start it.

-Solution 12 – Reset Internet Options to default
+12. Reset Internet Options to default

 - Select Delete personal settings if you wish and click the Reset button.